fusion809/fusion809.github.io-old2/_drafts/IDE-TE/17-kate.md

 ### Features
 It has syntax-highlighting and auto-indentation support for over 180 different computer languages, including MediaWiki and shell script, but excluding PyMOL.
 It also has embedded terminal support.

+### Obtaining It
+Kate and KWrite are found in the official repositories of most distributions &mdash; if the distribution has the KDE desktop environment (regardless of whether they are still packing KDE Plasma 4 or whether they have updated to Plasma 5), then Kate and KWrite should be available from their official repositories.

 ### Advantages (Pros)
 * Easily customizable via graphical tools.
 * Intuitive keyboard shortcuts by default.